CBS News: Presidents of CBS News

+Tom Cibrowski currently serves as president of CBS News and reports to Paramount TV head George Cheeks.
+Editor-in-chief Bari Weiss works alongside Cibrowski but reports directly to Paramount CEO David Ellison and is also in charge of her former digital website and now independent CBS News division The Free Press.

 Reporting partnerships

 In 2017, CBS News entered into a content-sharing agreement with BBC News, respectively replacing previous arrangements between the BBC and ABC News, and CBS and Sky News (which was partially controlled by 21st Century Fox until 2018 when ownership was then transferred to Comcast).
 The partnership includes the ability to share resources, footage, and reports, and conduct "efficient planning of news gathering resources to increase the content of each broadcaster's coverage of world events".

 Although they do not have an official partnership, CNN and CBS News share correspondents and contributors, including Anderson Cooper and Sanjay Gupta.

 In 2022, CBS News entered into a content-sharing partnership with The Weather Channel, where The Weather Channel meteorologists will appear on CBS News programs.

+Beginning in 2025, The Free Press operates as an independent entity within Paramount and has its stories featured online at CBS News.

 Controversies

 Notable controversies include the resignation of CBS News president Fred Friendly in 1966 to protest against Vietnam War coverage, the 2004 Killian documents controversy involving Dan Rather presenting improperly verified documents, accusations of liberal bias and plagiarism, and several instances of misrepresented or erroneously attributed footage.